Digital-Defiance/bright-vision/docs/IPC.md

 - Excludes submodule **gitlink** paths (mode `160000`) from repo-map file lists — only real files are indexed.
 - Commits run innermost repos first, then update parent gitlinks.

-For self-dev on aider-vision: set working directory to the parent repo, not `aider-vision-core/` alone.
+For self-dev on Bright Vision: set working directory to the parent repo, not `bright-vision-core/` alone.

 ## Web dev proxy